World Archaeology (BA)

 The colloquium doctum admission procedure

-The colloquium doctum admission procedure is the same as the standard application procedure, so you can simply follow the steps in this guide.
+The colloquium doctum admission procedure is the same as the standard application procedure, so you can simply follow the steps under Application procedure.
 Be sure to check the colloquium doctum application deadline for your chosen programme, which can be found in the programme information.
 For the BA Archaeology this deadline is 15 October.